 Stockholm, Sweden's biggest city, offers travelers and locals a wide range of enjoyable activities.
 One of the most charming capitals in Europe, Stockholm has everything from an island filled with museums and historic monuments to cool neighborhoods with cafés, flea markets, and funky shops to a great arts scene—even visible in many subway stations.
-Visitors will have a chance for once-in-a-lifetime moments like watching the Royal Palace's changing of the guard and touring the 600-room palace, or soaking up the nightlife at a bar made of ice, serving drinks in glasses also created with ice.
+Visitors will have a chance for once-in-a-lifetime moments like watching the Royal Palace's changing of the guard and touring the 600-room mansion.
+Alternatively, soak up the nightlife at a bar made of ice, which serves drinks in glasses also created with ice.

-For visitors to see all of Stockholm's attractions at once, try a guided tour through the city.
-Take a walking tour to see the cobblestone streets of the city center while you learn about the capital's past and local culture.
+A guided tour of the city helps visitors see all of Stockholm's wonderful attractions at once.
+Walk through the cobblestone streets of the city center while you learn about the capital's past and local culture.
 Kayak lovers can float through the heart of the city and catch great waterfront views.
-Or try a bicycle tour through historic neighborhoods, along the waterfront pathways of the city’s many islands, and past main tourist attractions,
+Or try a bicycle tour through historic neighborhoods, along the waterfront pathways of the city’s many islands, and past main tourist attractions.

 For some fun for the whole family, head to Grona Lund Amusement Park, a popular attraction in Stockholm's Djurgården.
-The park, typically open from late April/March through September, has a variety of things to do, like tea cup rides, a haunted "House of Nightmares," over 60 summer concerts, and games such as skeeball (rolling balls on a slope).
+The park, typically open from late April/March through September, has a variety of things to do, like teacup rides, a haunted "House of Nightmares," numerous summer concerts, and games such as skeeball (rolling balls on a slope).

 When hunger strikes, you'll find everything from Mexican food to vegan fare like falafel, pizza, and veggie burgers.

 In 1628, the warship Vasa sailed from Stockholm on her maiden voyage and sank.
-Three centuries later, Vasa was discovered and salvaged and is now the world's best-preserved 17th-century ship, decorated with numerous carved sculptures.
-The Vasa Museum in Djurgården is one of the most visited museums in Scandinavia and has been chosen as one of the Seven Wonders of Sweden.
-A restaurant and a store for picking up souvenirs are also onsite.
+Three centuries later, Vasa was discovered and salvaged and is the world's best-preserved 17th-century ship, decorated with numerous carved sculptures.
+Djurgården's Vasa Museum, one of the most popular museums in Scandinavia, has been chosen as one of the Seven Wonders of Sweden.
+The Vasa Museum Restaurant serves food, snacks, and drinks, and the museum shop is great for picking up souvenirs related to the ship and its history.

-When it opened in 2013, ABBA The Museum became the world's first official museum honoring the Swedish 1970s pop band, and ABBA fans from around the world unite to soak it all in.
-Located in Djurgården in central Stockholm, the interactive museum offers a cinema with over 30 seats, guided tours, and audio guides in several languages.
-Plus, visitors have a chance to play virtual dress-up with the band's costumes and explore other interesting exhibits about the band famous for songs like "Dancing Queen" and "Take a Chance on Me."
+When it opened in 2013, ABBA The Museum became the world's first official site honoring the Swedish 1970s pop band, and global fans unite to soak it all in.
+Located in Djurgården in central Stockholm, the interactive museum offers a cinema, guided tours, and audio guides in several languages.
+Plus, visitors have a chance to play virtual dress-up with the band's costumes and explore other interesting exhibits about the group famous for songs like "Dancing Queen" and "Take a Chance on Me."

-If you like to go shopping, Stockholm is often considered the "shopping capital of the North," as it's known for modern Scandinavian design and artwork as well as Swedish fashion in name brand stores and smaller boutiques.
-Among the stores famous for art and design in Stockholm's inner city are Svenskt Tenn and Asplund.
+If you like to go shopping, Stockholm is often considered the "shopping capital of the North."
+The city is known for modern Scandinavian design and artwork as well as Swedish fashion in name brand stores and smaller boutiques.
+Among the shops famous for art and design in Stockholm's inner city are Svenskt Tenn and Asplund.
 Swedish homes are often synonymous with Ikea, which helped several innovative furniture and accessories designers.

 If you're visiting in the winter, one fun activity for families or individuals is to go ice skating at Kungsträdgården Park in the heart of Stockholm.
-Ice skating is a popular and free Scandinavian activity in the colder months and is a favorite winter pastime for both visitors and locals in Stockholm.
-The park is open daily and has skates available for rent.
+This free Scandinavian activity is a favorite winter pastime for both visitors and locals in Stockholm.
+The park is usually open daily from the middle of December through early March and has skates available for rent.